-The City of Lawrence has retained Springsted to review the application for a mixed-use project to be located at 100 East 9th Street, referred to as the "North Project".
-The project proposes the construction of a seven-story structure, consisting of commercial space and apartments; along with underground parking.
+The City of Lawrence has retained Springsted to review the application for a mixed-use project to be located at 900 New Hampshire Street.
+The project proposes the construction of a four-story structure, consisting of commercial retail space, a restaurant, apartments, and an extended-stay hotel; along with underground parking.
 The underground parking structure is deemed to be necessary based on the design and limited size of the site.
-The Developer is requesting the City Commission approve financial assistance in the form of Tax Increment Financing (TIF).
+The Developer is requesting the City Commission approve financial assistance in the form of Tax Increment Financing (TIF) and a Transportation Development District (TDD).